 Applying this term to Weight Loss shows how there there could be a conflict between your ultimate goal, the process, and the outcome.
 And now you can see how this may affect your attempts at losing weight, where the wording indicates a gap or yearning for the lost weight!

-This goes some way to illustrate how hard the subconscious mind will fight the conscious desire to return you to what it understands from your language through your thoughts, speech and actions, and one prime example might be the conflicted message it picks up when you want to cheat your diet.
+This goes some way to illustrate how hard the subconscious mind will your language through your thoughts, speech and actions and one prime example might be the conflicted message it picks up when you want to cheat your diet.

 The associations of loss